PozzettiAndrea/ComfyUI-MotionCapture/README.md

 - **No Occlusion Handling**: Heavy occlusions may cause artifacts
 - **Static Scenes Preferred**: Moving camera support is experimental

+## Community

+Questions or feature requests?
+Open a [Discussion](https://github.com/PozzettiAndrea/ComfyUI-MotionCapture/discussions) on GitHub.

+Join the [Comfy3D Discord](https://discord.gg/PN743tE5) for help, updates, and chat about 3D workflows in ComfyUI.

 ## Credits

 ### GVHMR